Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 Saudi Arabia Startup Funding Growth

-H1 VC Funding by Year (in millions USD)
+H1 VC Funding by Year (in millions)

 Source: Saudi Venture Capital Company (SVC) H1 2025 Report